RafalWilinski/serverless-pagespeed-monitoring/README.md

 [![serverless](http://public.serverless.com/badges/v3.svg)](http://www.serverless.com)

-Measure your webpage real speed, Serverless way.
+Measure your webpage real speed from multiple regions in a serverless way.

 ## Usage
 First, ensure that you have [Serverless Framework](serverless.com) installed.
 If not, install it: